KY0409/Project2/README.md

 Part II: Analyzing Categories (Business dataset)

-how many unique categories are represented in this dataset?
+How many unique categories are represented in this dataset?
-What are the top 20 most popular business categories?
+What are the top 20 most popular business categories?(Horizontal Bar Chart)

 Part III: Do Yelp Reviews biased from the average rating?
 (Review dataset)

-Is it true that people who write a review are those who are more dissatisfied or more satisfied with the service received？ Part IV: Analzing Users (User dataset)
+Do Yelp Reviews Skew Negative?
+Is it true that people who write a review are those who are more dissatisfied or more satisfied with the service received？

+Part IV: Analzing Users (User dataset join Business and Review Dataset)

 Should Elite users be trusted?